memo33/sc4pac-tools/README.md

 *Sc4pac* obtains its information from metadata stored in a remote channel.
 The metadata is added in terms of .yaml files (see [Adding metadata](https://memo33.github.io/sc4pac/#/metadata)).
-The metadata of the default channel is stored at https://github.com/memo33/sc4pac.
+The metadata of the default channel is stored in the [metadata repository](https://github.com/memo33/sc4pac).

 ## Uninstalling